What is the best Train station to Machu Picchu?

 The best Train station to Machu Picchu depends on where you are starting your journey, but the most common and convenient train stations are:

-- Location: Sacred Valley (about 1.5–2 hours from Cusco by car or bus)
+- Location: Sacred Valley (about 1.5–2 hours from Cusco by car or bus).

 - Why it’s best:

-- Most frequent and reliable train services to Aguas Calientes (Machu Picchu Pueblo)
+- Most frequent and reliable train services to Aguas Calientes (Machu Picchu Pueblo).

-- Both PeruRail and Inca Rail train campanies are operating here
+- Both PeruRail and Inca Rail train campanies are operating here.

-- Great option if you are staying in the Sacred Valley before your visit to Machu Picchu
+- Great option if you are staying in the Sacred Valley before your visit to Machu Picchu.

-2.- Poroy Train Station (Closer to Cusco, but limited)
+2.- Poroy Train Station

 - Location: About 25 minutes from Cusco